 Brand Hierarchy – Similar to Brand Family.
-The use of brand to move customers up the value chain. i.e. BMW moves consumers from a lower priced model to higher priced models throughout the life of the customer.
+The use of the brand to move customers up the value chain. i.e. BMW moves consumers from a lower-priced model to higher-priced models throughout the life of the customer.

 Brand Identity – The way a brand presents itself to the consumer.